 Dogs are not allowed on the Sonoma Overlook Trail or Montini Preserve at any time.
 Signs are posted at all trailheads, and a brochure is also available at the kiosk.
+For information on areas in Sonoma Valley where you can bring your dog, visit SVDog.org.
 To report dog violations, contact Animal Control at the Sonoma Valley Police Dept: (707) 996-3602, or -3601 on weekends.

 Much confusion has resulted from the City of Sonoma’s proposed amendment to allow dogs on Montini Preserve, which was rejected by the Sonoma County Agricultural and Open Space District in February 2015.
 Read the SCAOSPD letter here.

 The following are just a few reasons why dogs are still prohibited.